yorku-ease/DataMigrationBenchmarkingTool/db2_migration_service.md

 - `tables =` LINEITEM (List the tables you want to migrate, separate multiple tables with underscores)
 - `maxStreams =` Maximum number of parallel streams for the migration
 - `binary =` False or True (Set to True to enable binary migration)
+- `websiteUsername = ` admin (This is the username for the website started by IBM Bridge.
+Keep this as default, but you can change it if needed)
+- `websitePassword = ` EWeBBqOF8LwcHDQI (This is the password for the website started by IBM Bridge.
+Keep this as default, but you can change it if needed)

+### Configuration File: `configs/migrationengine_static.json`

+This file contains more advanced configuration settings for the IBM Bridge.
+You can edit these settings to customize the behavior of the migration engine, or you can choose to keep the default values if no changes are needed.

 ### Step 4: Setting up `docker-compose.yml`

-For the DB2 migration service, nothing needs to be done here, as the Docker image is already dockerized, and the `docker-compose.yml` file is provided in the `configs` folder.
+For the DB2 Bridge, nothing needs to be done here, as the Docker image is already dockerized, and the `docker-compose.yml` file is provided in the `configs` folder.
 You can use the pre-configured `docker-compose.yml` file for your migration engine setup.

 However, the user is free to modify the resource constraints (such as CPU and RAM) in the `docker-compose.yml` file to experiment with different resource configurations.
 This allows you to test how the migration engine performs under various resource conditions.

 ### Step 5: Optional Ansible Playbooks for Migration Engines

-For the DB2 migration service, not much needs to be done here either.
+For the DB2 Bridge, not much needs to be done here either.
 The necessary Ansible playbooks have already been implemented.
 These playbooks handle various stages of the migration process, including pre-experiment, starting the experiment, and post-experiment steps.
 You can refer to the playbooks in the `deployment/ansible/migrationengines/db2/` folder for more details.

 However, there are a couple of important tasks to complete: